-My recent article on preventing bears and critter issues had as it main piece of advice a simple tenet: Try not to camp in popular campsites if possible.
+My recent article on preventing bears and critter issues had as its primary piece of advice a simple tenet: Try not to camp in popular campsites if possible.

 After the bear/critter article, I received emails and comments asking the best way to pick a site and if long trail data books had ALL the campsites.

 First, any resource is not going to have all the possible sites.
-Too many variables in group size, shelter size, what a person considers a good site and so on.
+There are too many variables in group size, shelter size, what a person considers a good location, and so on.

 Also, in a place such as a national park, you have to use the site that is available and designated by the backcountry office.
-Site selection will be limited as to what can be chosen.
+Site selection is limited as to what you can choose.

-So, having said all that, here is some advice for finding a good campsite.
+So, having said all that, here is some advice for finding a suitable campsite.

-- Data books, guide books, trail specific maps and smartphone apps will often list “good” and known campsites.
+- Databooks, guidebooks, trail-specific maps, and smartphone apps will often list “good” and known campsites.
 Nothing wrong with those campsites per se.
-And the resources are very helpful and valuable.
+And the resources are beneficial and valuable.
 However, many thru-hikers on popular trails (and backpackers in general) often do not use basic map reading skills and will go to the campsites listed in these resources mentioned.
 Which means people will congregate at the same place over and over again.
 Result?
-As referred to in my bears and critters article, the animals will go to the same location where food was found before.
+As referred to in my bears and critters article, the animals will go to the same food location as in the past.
 Now, there is something to be said for a convenient spot to call home for the night.
 And if a place is far enough in the backcountry and only visited a few times a year, probably not too much of an issue.
-However, if a site is in a guidebook or similar, and literally hundreds of people use the campsite a year, probably not the best place to call home for the evening.
+However, if a site is in a guidebook or similar, and hundreds of people use the campsite a year, probably not the best place to call home for the evening.
 In the Appalachians, except northern New England and other restricted areas, dispersed camping is very easy.
 Why camp around a crowded wooden box? 🙂

 - Look at your map and see what would be a good spot.
 Looks flat?
-In the trees if possible?
+In the trees, if possible?
 Or is it an exposed meadow?
 Near water?
-Many beginner backpackers love to camp in a wide open meadow.
-The problem with camping in a wide open meadow is that the meadows are usually in a valley (cold air sinks), prone to moisture and dew, and often near bodies of water, too.
-The place will be colder, wetter and possibly insect prone.
-Camping in the trees helps protect from the wind, can be a little warmer, will often have ground cover (more comfortable sleeping; adds R-value to your sleeping pad) and so on.
-And while camping near a lake can be nice from an aesthetic standpoint, there are similar issues to camping in a meadow.
-Plus so many people love to camp near a lake that these sites are often well-known to various creatures.
-So, to get a good campsite, use a map and get a large overview when planning a campsite for the evening.
+Many beginner backpackers love to camp in a vast open meadow.
+The problem with camping in a wide-open meadow is that the fields are usually in a valley (cold air sinks), prone to moisture and dew, and often near bodies of water, too.
+The place will be colder, wetter, and possibly insect prone.
+Camping in the trees helps protect from the wind, can be a little warmer, will often have ground cover (more comfortable sleeping, adds R-value to your sleeping pad), and so on.
+And while camping near a lake can be excellent from an aesthetic standpoint, there are similar issues to camping in a meadow.
+Plus, so many people love to camp near a lake that these sites are often well-known to various creatures.
+So, to get a good campsite, use a map and get a broad overview when planning a campsite for the evening.

 - Once in the general camp area, time to perform micro-navigation.
 If possible, try not to camp at the absolute highest or the absolute lowest point in the general area.
-Too high and you are exposed to the wind.
+Too high, and you are exposed to the wind.
 Too low?
 Again, cold air sinks.
-Don’t be at the bottom of a run off as rain does go downhill.
+Don’t be at the bottom of a runoff as rain does go downhill.
 Do not camp near a “widowmaker.”
-Obviously do not camp where there are lots of roots, rocks, and other debris.
-A good campsite for me would be in the trees, some ground cover and possibly a small, fast flowing stream 200+ feet or more away (Not always needed.
+Do not camp where there are lots of roots, rocks, and other debris.
+A good campsite for me would be in the trees, some ground cover and possibly a small, fast-flowing stream 200+ feet or more away (Not always needed.
 See DRY CAMPING below).
-At the edge of a meadow or treeline is where I’ve had some memorable campsites that fit these criteria.
+At the edge of a meadow or treeline is where I’ve had some great campsites that fit these criteria.

 - Nothing wrong with dry camping either.
 See an excellent campsite on the map that is two miles from the last water source?
 No worries.
-Because you have a map, you know you can grab water at the stream crossing, (perhaps make dinner by the stream?) hike two miles and have five or so miles until another stream crossing the following day.
+Because you have a map, you know you can grab water at the stream crossing, (perhaps make dinner by the stream?) hike two miles and have five or so miles until another creek crossing the following day.
 Animals, be they the four-legged or two-legged kind, congregate near water.
 Dry camp?
-Less likely to have rodents nibble on the Snicker bars and you will have solitude as well.
-On the increasingly crowded Pacific Crest Trail, dry camping may be a good strategy to enjoy a scenic desert view without everyone crowding around a water source.
+Less likely to have rodents nibble on the Snicker bars, and you will have solitude as well.
+On the increasingly crowded Pacific Crest Trail, dry camping may be an excellent strategy to enjoy a scenic desert view without everyone crowding around a water source.

 - And finally, these are just suggestions, not absolutes.
 Sometimes a known spot is convenient and beautiful.
 At times, it is nice to camp where it is stunning.
 Just use the proper precautions.
 And on a calm, clear night during the summer?
-Camping above treeline, if permitted, is a wonderful thing.
-I’ve broken my own suggestions above…but as the cliché goes, a person has to know the suggestions first before they can be broken. 🙂
+Camping above treeline, if permitted, is a beautiful thing.
+I’ve broken my suggestions above…but as the cliché goes, a person has to know the ideas first before you can break them. 🙂

 A few ideas to assist in picking a good campsite.
 The perfect campsite?
 Well, that’s a whole ‘nother ball of metaphysical wax. 😉